 Disclaimer: Results may vary depending on your particular facts and legal circumstances.

-To file a successful premises liability claim, you or your attorney has to meet three broad criteria.
+To file a successful premises liability claim, you or your attorney have to meet three broad criteria.
 A claim must show liability, prove damages, and be filed before the statute of limitations expires.

 Liability is the legal term that describes who is responsible for your accident.
 For commercial properties, determining liability isn’t as simple as it sounds.
 If your injury happened in a building, the liable party is generally the store renting it.
 However, liability can become more complicated if the injury occurs outside of a building.
 Your lawyer will guide you through your options, determining the best person or organization to file a claim against.

 There are certain rules protecting landlords from liability, which is why they are often not part of these cases.
 The rules are based on a presumed lack of control of the property when it is leased.
 For example, if you are injured in a store in the mall, it might be better to file a claim against the store itself instead of the mall owner.
 However, this is not always the case, which is why it’s important to have an attorney who is familiar with premises liability review your claim.